bensethbell/draft_lessons/ab-testing/pair.md

 Your task is to determine if the new_landing page can provide a 1% or more lift to sign-up rate.

-``sample.csv`` and ``whole.csv`` both have the following columns.
-1. `user_id`: A unique identifier for each user.

-2. `ts`: Time Stamp
-    - The epoch time that the user hit the landing_page.
-3. `landing_page`: The first page a user reaches on the site.
-    - If a user hits the old landing page -> old_page
-    - If a user hits the new landing page -> new_page
-4. `ab`: This denotes if the experiment is assigned to the control or to the treatment.
-    - If the user is assigned to control -> control
-    - If the user is assigned to treatment -> treatment
-5. `converted`: This denotes if a user answered the preference questions.
-    - If a user does answer the questions -> converted = 1
-    - If a user does not answer the questions -> converted = 0

 <br>